ParkerXie/dcmanager/README.md

 - Other configurations

   - **Secure Boot** in BIOS needs to be turned off
-  - If need to run dcnode,you should register with [Intel](https://api.portal.trustedservices.intel.com/provisioning-certification)(Click on 'Subscribe' in the page) to get a PCCS API key.
+  - If need to run dcstorage,you should register with [Intel](https://api.portal.trustedservices.intel.com/provisioning-certification)(Click on 'Subscribe' in the page) to get a PCCS API key.

 ## Install dependencies